Travelling with a baby

 Our friends and local experts raved about the child friendly museums and so many options for rainy days.
-Their favourites are the Aquarium – not far from airport and they reckon most beautiful in the world (they are also extensively travelled!); the Experimentarium. – for 5 years olds they love the water area, construction, bubbles and tunnel of senses; the Children museum – not far from Tivoli with its Viking boat, options to defend your own medieval castles or simply find and play with lots of toys.
-We’ve been lucky with the weather, not the sunniest skies but no rain either, so we have to leave those for a different visit.
+Their favourites are the Aquarium – not far from airport and they reckon most beautiful in the world (they are also extensively travelled!); the Experimentarium – for 5 years olds they love the water area, construction, bubbles and tunnel of senses; the Children museum – not far from Tivoli with its Viking boat, options to defend your own medieval castles or simply find and play with lots of toys.
+We’ve been lucky with the weather, not the sunniest skies but no rain either, so we had to leave those for a different visit.

-We ended up at First Mayfair which was very conveniently located 5 minutes from Tivoli Amusement park walking; we especially appreciated the proximity 10:30pm we managed to leave Tivoli!
+We ended up at First Mayfair Hotel which was very conveniently located 5 minutes from Tivoli Amusement park walking; we especially appreciated the proximity 10:30pm we managed to leave Tivoli!
 We appreciated less though the neighbourhood which seems to be slightly dodgy, with an erotic lounge just in front of it!
 Luckily my 5 years old is too young to question all red lights on the streets and I managed to sneak in the hotel without any questions/ reading attempts!
 Also great in the hotel the art spread around and very comfy beds, but rooms on the very small size and breakfast in a very American pub like setting.